This content has been machine translated dynamically.

 - Click Add.

 - In the Create Data Set (or Configure Data set) pane, provide a meaningful name for the list of the IP addresses.
 The name should reflect the purpose of the list.
-For example, you could use a name such as whitelist or Allow_list when creating a list of IP addresses you would like to exempt from the action taken when the IP Reputation check determines that the source IP matches an IP address designated as a malicious IP in the webroot database.
+For example, you can use a name such as whitelist or Allow_list when creating a list of IP addresses you would like to exempt from the action taken when the IP Reputation check determines that the source IP matches an IP address designated as a malicious IP in the webroot database.
 Similarly, use names such as Block_list or Malicious_ip_list if you are adding a list of IP addresses you want to flag as malicious to supplement the webroot database.

 - Select Type as IPv4.

-- Click Insert to add a new entry.
+- Click Insert to add an entry.

 - In the Configure Policy dataset binding pane, add an IPv4 format IP address in the Value input box.